Feb 24, 2025

 Digital Strategy, Web

-How Much Does It Cost to Make a Web Portal?
+How Much Does It Cost to Develop a Web Portal?

 What is web portal development?

-Web portal development is a process of designing and developing an interactive web system for a specific audience – vendors, clients or customers, employees, etc. The key goal of a web portal is to provide authorized users with easy access to information, products and services and enable self-service functions.
+Web portal development is a process of designing and developing an interactive web system for a specific audience – vendors, clients or customers, employees, or business partners.
+The key goal is to provide authorized users with easy access to information, products, and services and enable self-service functions.

 Example: An insurance company provides its customers with a web portal where they can track their balance, prolong or change insurance plans, request services, make appointments, and so on.